 I enjoy listening to music.
 I can stay still and just listen to it inside

-my head, as is generally expected of seated audiences, but I do prefer to listen
+my head, as is generally expected of seated audiences, but my mind tends to

-they're doing professionally what my instincts have taught me to make up, albeit
+that they're doing professionally what my instincts have taught me to make up,

-less skillfully, on the fly.
-For the sake of brevity, and respect for those who
+albeit less skillfully, on the fly.
+For the sake of brevity, and respect for

-so describe it, I'll thus refer to how I move while listening to music as
+those who so describe it, I'll thus refer to how I move while listening to music

-dancing – just please don't confuse it with the quite different activity
+as dancing – just please don't confuse it with the quite different

 dance to the music where (most) others